home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

         )
 ```

+Please note that checking whether you are in a reconfigure flow can be done using `if self.source == SOURCE_RECONFIGURE`.
+It is also possible to access the corresponding config entry using `self._get_reconfigure_entry()`.

 ## Reauthentication

 Gracefully handling authentication errors such as invalid, expired, or revoked tokens is needed to advance on the [Integration Quality Scale](integration_quality_scale_index.md).
 This example of how to add reauth to the OAuth flow created by `script.scaffold` following the pattern in [Building a Python library](api_lib_auth.md#oauth2).